SurenBono/cc/README.md

 ![](pic/Staking.jpg)

-The Ultimate Plan ...
+The Ultimate Plan ..
-Transparent Luno Malaysia LTC address https://litecoinspace.org/address/MGB9eB42n3RFJZEZf6ni74PKVnGfCeGonG
+My Transparent Luno Malaysia LTC address immutable track record https://litecoinspace.org/address/MGB9eB42n3RFJZEZf6ni74PKVnGfCeGonG

 ![](pic/UltimatePlan.jpg)

-... these are just a few steps we can do during times like Pandemic...old age.. gaming replacements earnings...etc
+... these are just a few steps we can do during times like Pandemic...old age.. gaming replacements earnings .. or for people with disability...etc

 _______________________________________